 St Michael’s Mount is one of the most recognisable castles in Cornwall if not the UK.
-Emerging form the mists of Mounts Bay it’s completely cut off from the mainland at high tide.
+Emerging from the mists of Mounts Bay it’s completely cut off from the mainland at high tide.
 At low tide you can cross the cobbled causeway and explore the medieval castle and church as well as a small residential community.
 Once you’re full of history you can hop back over to the village of Marazion for a proper Cornish cream tea.

 Cotehele House was the ancestral home to the Edcumbe family.
-The Tudor house, perched high above the Rive Tamar is decorated with intricate tapestries, coats of arms, armour, pewter, brass and old oak furniture.
+The Tudor house, perched high above the River Tamar is decorated with intricate tapestries, coats of arms, armour, pewter, brass and old oak furniture.
 Little has changed at Cotehele since the Tudor period including the mill and quay.
-Whether you seek tranquillity in the gardens or apple orchards, or want to delve into the history of the house, quay and mill, Cotehele has a lot to offer.
+Whether you seek tranquillity in the gardens or apple orchards or want to delve into the history of the house, quay and mill, Cotehele has a lot to offer.

 This unique and imposing 14 Century building seems to grow out of the rocks below it and is visible from many miles around.
 In the 18th Century it was restored into a folly-like hunting lodge but today it’s used as a Middle Eastern restaurant where you can dine by candlelight enclosed by the thick granite walls.